 4. Block Your Time

 It takes experience and practice to get used to time blocking.
 When you schedule too much time for a task, you end up taking longer to complete your work.
-But, if you dedicate too little time to a project, and you’ll risk failing to meet your goals.
+But, dedicate too little time to a project and you’ll risk failing to meet your goals.
+So play around and experiment with what works for you.

 5. Avoid Overplanning